London Interbank Offered Rate Information

 Bilateral and Syndicated Loans:

-For LIBOR-based loans that extend past 2021, robust “fallback” terms will need to be included in the loan documents to ensure that a valid interest rate governs loan documents when LIBOR is no longer a viable index.
+For LIBOR-based loans that extend past 2021, robust “fallback” terms will need to be included in the loan documents to ensure that a valid interest rate governs loan documents when LIBOR is no longer published after June 30, 2023.
 These fallback terms must include:

 - The triggering events that will lead to LIBOR being replaced (including the index no longer being published, or the FCA determining that LIBOR is no longer “representative” of the underlying market);